Happy0/ssb-chess/README.md

 * sbot.obs.connection - A [mutant](https://github.com/mmckegg/mutant) observable with the [scuttlebot](https://github.com/ssbc/scuttlebot) connection object
 * backlinks.obs.for - A [mutant](https://github.com/mmckegg/mutant) a function which accepts a `game id` and returns an observable with an array of links to the message with the `game id` key that updates as new messages linking to this key.

-Note: These are supplied by [patchcore](https://github.com/ssbc/patchcore)
+*Note*: These are supplied by [patchcore](https://github.com/ssbc/patchcore)

 ### Gives
 * app.html.menuItem - Returns a function that accepts a callback (with a string `/chess` parameter) when clicked.
 This callback should route the viewer to the /chess route.
 * app.html.page - Returns a function that accepts a `path` parameter.
 When this function is invoked with `/chess` it returns a DOM element containing the chess app which may be mounted by the parent application.

-Note: ssb-chess is mounted into patchbay using depject ( https://github.com/ssbc/patchbay/blob/master/main.js )
+*Note*: ssb-chess is mounted into patchbay using depject ( https://github.com/ssbc/patchbay/blob/master/main.js )